aleph-im/aleph-docs/docs/tools/indexer/indexer-generator.md

 - [`api`](#graphql-schema): Contains the GraphQL schema and resolvers
 - [`dal` ](#data-access-layer): Contains the data access layer and database models
-- `domain`: Contains the business logic (worker loop, account discovery, statistics calculation)
+- [`domain`](#business-logic): Contains the business logic (worker loop, account discovery, statistics calculation)
-- `parsers`: Contains the event parser which transforms a parsed Solana instruction into a business event
+- [`parsers`](#event-parser): Contains the event parser which transforms a parsed Solana instruction into a business event
 - `utils/layouts`: Contains the basic Solana layout definitions and types for accounts and instructions, generated from the IDL
 - `constants.ts`: Contains the indexer's constants, like the program ID
 - `types.ts`: Contains the extended types, like account and statistics types

+**Note:** If you want to add more functionality from scratch to the indexer, you should also check out the [EVM Indexer Guide](evm-indexer.md#3-indexer-services-and-architecture).
+This architecture overview only covers the basic structure of the generated Solana indexer.

 ### GraphQL Schema
 The GraphQL schema is generated from the IDL and contains basic queries and types to interact with the indexer.
 Example queries are provided in the [Supported Queries](#supported-queries) section.

-#### `schema.ts`
+#### APISchema
-The generated `APISchema` class inherits from the `IndexerAPISchema` class, provided by the Aleph Indexer Framework.
+The generated `APISchema` class in `schema.ts` inherits from the `IndexerAPISchema` class, provided by the Aleph Indexer Framework.

 Three types of queries are defined by the Indexer Generator: